-&lt;sup>141 See, supra, Section I.C.
+152 See, supra, Section I.C.

-- Agencies may adopt guidance when they perceive a recurring issue; or • - Agencies may adopt guidance when a specific incident creates a policy development tipping point; or - Agencies may not adopt guidance if no institutional experience animates review of the issue simply because the relevant officials have no experience with the issue; or - Agencies may not adopt guidance even if institutional experience has animated a review • of the issue, but that review has not concluded that the issue is of such recurrence or seriousness as to warrant the commitment of scarce agencies resources to policy development.
+Agencies may not adopt guidance even if institutional experience has animated a review of the issue, but that review has not concluded that the issue is of such recurrence or seriousness as to warrant the commitment of scarce agencies resources to policy development.

 The lack of agency policy guidance, therefore, should not necessarily be viewed negatively.
+153